 - Additional Features: CCAW voice coil

 The AD900x’s are a pretty comfortable set of headphones with an impressive soundstage.
 They are open back, and the bass response is somewhat soft.
 They excel in genres where the bass isn’t prominent.

-The best qualities about this headphones are the soundstage, and their excellent sound reproduction in gaming.
+The best qualities about these headphones are the soundstage and their excellent sound reproduction in gaming.

 - Mid-range very neutral.

 - Vocals are natural and not sibilant.
 What does sibilant mean?

 - Treble is airy and detailed.

 - Great Soundstage, perhaps the highlight of this phone.
 What is Soundstage?

 - Cable has a tough time straightening out.
 Much like John Bender from Breakfast Club.
 Lol.
 This is pretty much unanimous.
 The cable is also not replaceable.

 - Wearing them for an extended period of time may be uncomfortable on your jaw.
 For the most part however, people are saying that they can be worn for a long time without discomfort.
 You may even forget you’re wearing them.